 Daytime on the Moon is about two Earth weeks long.
 (A full solar “synodic” day there takes 29.5 Earth days.)
 All the Apollo surface EVAs took place on the side facing Earth during the lunar daytime.
 This means that the Sun was in the sky, illuminating the surface and everything the astronauts were doing… including taking pictures.
 So even though there was no bright blue sky above them, the astronauts still had to expose their cameras to account for a very bright lunar landscape (and in some instances with a very big white light called the Sun in the sky.)

-They were there to explore the Moon, not the stars, and so they didn’t waste any precious film taking astrophotos.
+They were there to explore the Moon, not the stars, and so they didn’t waste any precious (and limited) film taking astrophotos.

 Long story short, in order to capture stars in their photos they would have had to expose for them in-camera, which would have resulted in a very blown-out, blurry lunar surface.
 (They didn’t bring along tripods for long exposures.)